By Uniform Stories Staff

 As the famous quote goes, “People sleep peacefully in their beds at night only because rough men stand ready to do violence on their behalf.”

-4. Front row seat to despair
+4. Front-row seat to despair

-It is very rare for people to call the police when everything is going well.
-Instead, the police arrive when dad hits mom, when mom burns her child with a cigarette, when a brother or friend has been found dead with heroin needles in their arms, when a rollover accident has taken the life of a young family, someone’s privacy has been violated in a burglary or robbery, or when someone has been the victim of a scam – and the list goes on.
+It is rare for people to call the police when everything is going well.
+Instead, the police arrive when dad hits mom, when mom burns her child with a cigarette when a brother or friend has been found dead with heroin needles in their arms, when a rollover accident has taken the life of a young family, someone’s privacy has been violated in a burglary or robbery, or when someone has been the victim of a scam – and the list goes on.

 Seeing these things day in and day out will take a toll on any officer.
 Often people wonder why an officer seemed angry when they saw them, or perhaps didn’t smile and wave.
 Well, perhaps that officer has just returned from doing CPR on a newborn and now is taking a report on damage to someone’s property.